dutchmims/The-Culinary-Notebook-/README.md

 ## Project Overview

 Welcome to **The Culinary Notebook**!
 This website is dedicated to sharing culinary inspiration, delicious recipes, and cooking tips.
-Explore the world of food and enhance your cooking skills with our easy to follow recipes and gorgeous food galleries.
+Explore the world of food and enhance your cooking skills with our easy-to-follow recipes and gorgeous food galleries.

 ---